openvinotoolkit/datumaro/site/content/en/docs/formats/image_zip.md

 datum add -f image_zip ./foo
 ```

-The directory with zip archives should have the following structure:
+The directory with zip archives must have the following structure:

 ```
 └── foo/